penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     systemctl enable postgresql-17 --now
     ```

-    Ubuntu
+    SUSE
     ``` yaml
-    sudo apt install postgresql-17
+    zypper install postgresql17-server
     ```

-To update your OS, run the following command:

-!!! info "update the OS"

-    Red Hat
-    ``` yaml
-    dnf update
-    ```

     Ubuntu
     ``` yaml
-    sudo apt update && sudo apt upgrade
+    sudo apt install postgresql-17
     ```
 ---

 ### Securing the PostgreSQL database

 PostgreSQL handles access permissions differently from MySQL and MariaDB.
-PostgreSQL relies on a file called pg_hba.conf to manage who can access the database,
+PostgreSQL relies on a file called `pg_hba.conf` to manage who can access the database,
-from where, and what encryption method is used for authentication.
+from where, and what encryption method is allowed for authentication.

 ???+ note

-    Client authentication in PostgreSQL is configured through the pg_hba.conf
+    Client authentication in PostgreSQL is configured through the `pg_hba.conf`
     file, where "HBA" stands for Host-Based Authentication.
 This file specifies
     which users can access the database, from which hosts, and how they are authenticated.
     For further details, you can refer to the official PostgreSQL documentation."